devMotcho/datamotive_v2/README.md

 - Whenever a new Product is Created a Django signal is sent to create a new instance of that Product in Stock with quantity 0;
 - Whenever a new User is Created a Django signal is sent to create a new instance of Profile with that User;
 - Need to be Authenticated in order to View any content or data, if not you will be redirected to login page;
-- Docker-compose will make migrations, migrate and create a super user;
+- Docker-compose will make migrations, migrate and create a super user.
-- Use `pint` library to check the measurement;

 ### Tech Stack